anshuldante/ai-ds-ml-Theory/the-essential-elements-of-predictive-analytics-and-data-mining/readme.md

     * What is the deployment plan?
   * **Understand integration**
     * Lots of sources
-    * Both internal and external (weather or unstructured data)
+    * Both internal and external (weather or not there's unstructured data)
     * The tougher, the better
   * **Understand data construction**
     * Just one aspect but very very important